Chocks: Indians - Foreign Alliance In Indian Independence

 Conspiracy

-*Joseph Stalin imprisoned Netaji in Siberia and used him as a key player, urging India to support Russia rather than America.
+*One theory claims that Joseph Stalin imprisoned Netaji in Siberia and used him as a key figure to encourage India to support Russia instead of America.

 Reference